Listen to this article

 The documents required at the OFC location (for fingerprinting and Visa photo are mentioned here).

-Anybody can fill the DS160 form for a US visitor visa interview.
+Anybody can fill out the DS160 form for a US visitor visa interview.

 You can fill up the DS-160 form for your parents/relatives or friends for applying for the B1/B2 Visitor visa and fill in your information in the ‘preparer’ section.